rampus-bit/Bot-Guppy/README.md

 2. `Folder`: A folder containing the source code needs to be created, I reccomend naming it "DiscordBot", but you can choose whatever you prefer.
 In addition, you need to find, and save the directory because it's needed throughout starting, and testing the bot.
 3. [`NPM`](https://www.npmjs.com/): For those of you that don't already have it, you will need to also install NPM.
 (It's a package manager that you will use to install all packages within the project.)

-## Terminal Commands (You will need to utelize the terminal for this part.)
+## Terminal Commands (You will need to utelize the terminal for this.)
 * `cd (required directory)`:
 * `NPM init`: Starts a new